tombenke/npac/docs/intro.md

 The signal handling and graceful shutdown feature is not implemented yet.

-The application is simply exits after finished the execution of jobs.
+The application simply exits after finished the execution of jobs.